particle-iot/particle-workshops/content/docs/ch2.md

  Particle.function("toggleBlue", toggleBlue);
 ```

 The first parameter in the call above is the name that the Device Cloud API will use to track and execute the function.
 The name has to be less than 12 characters, so you'll want these to be short, yet descriptive.
-The second parameter is the name of the firmware function to call when this function is excuted from the cloud.
+The second parameter is the name of the firmware function to call when this function is executed from the cloud.
 These names do not need to match.

 4. Once we've declared the function, we'll need to define the `toggleBlue` handler.
 Add the following before your `setup()` function: